Tom910/personal-blog/src/content/blog/2024-01-17-interview-experience.md

 ## Luck as an important aspect of interviews

 Luck is an important aspect of any interview.
 It's like a game of Baldur's Gate 3 where every time you roll the die, you could have a critical fail and fail any possible interview.
-This could happen, for example, because the interview has a bad mod, the task is hard and uses new approaches for you.
+This could happen, for example, because an interviewer in a bad mood, the task is hard and requires approaches that are new for you.
 Maybe they have already chosen another candidate and your interview is just a part of the process which they cannot skip.
 There are hundreds of reasons why we can fail an interview.

 So, rejection is a normal part of the interview process.
 You need to work on yourself so that failure does not affect you.
 Because any interview is a good experience for you.
 You can learn something new about yourself, your skills, and your knowledge.
 This helps you improve yourself and your skills, which improves your chances of passing the next interview.

 ## Preparation is a key aspect of interviews

 Unfortunately, preparation is a key aspect for passing the interview process at a high level in top companies.
 I am almost certain that the average FAANG engineer who has worked for more than 10 years cannot pass the interview process of their company without preparation.
-Only a limited amount of positions requires a lot of tasks related to algorithms and system design tasks which are used in interviews.
+Only a limited amount of positions assumes a lot of tasks related to algorithms and system design which are used in interviews.

 In one of my previous companies, I was an interviewer for four years with more than 200 interviews.
 I often asked candidates about their preparations, algorithms, and LeetCode problems.
 I used this knowledge to adapt the first task for a candidate.
 In reality, if a candidate did not prepare for the interview, they had a small chance to pass the interview on a medium+ level, even if they had 10 years of experience.
 I saw many times when a candidate knew the theory, for example, how binary search works, but they could not implement it.
 Because if they learned something 5-10-15 years ago and did not use it, they only remembered the high-level theory.
 So, it is better to prepare for the interview.